NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-4-processes.md

 ```

 Let's start with the extended `publishDir` directive.
 Notice how the process has
-two separate outputs?
-The `saveAs` parameter of the `publishDir` directive
-allows us to conditionally publish the output files in different locations, in
-this case depending on whether the file ends in `.zip` or not.

-> **Syntax explanation** <br>
-> The Groovy syntax used here translates to roughly `if filename contains
-> ".zip", publish it in the "intermediate/" directory, otherwise publish it in
-> the default directory`.
+two separate outputs, as well as two separate `publishDir` directives?
+We use
+`pattern` as part of the `publishDir` directives to put the HTML and ZIP files
+in separate output directives.
+This is useful when you want to separate the
+final location of your different outputs.
+Another useful instance for this is
+when you have intermediate data that you don't necessarily want to publish: one
+could argue that this is the case here, where the `.zip`-files are not really
+something the end-user wants to look at, but they are still required as output
+for the process.
+One could simply omit the second `publishDir` directive here,
+and the `.zip`-files would not be published, yet still available to downstream
+processes.

 If we move on to the `output` directive, we find that we have two separate
 outputs, each with their own `emit` directive, so that they may be referred to